NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/UI and UX issues/Dirty clicks. A study of the Usability and Security Implications of Click-related Behaviors on the Web.md

 ---
 ## Context

-The first comprehensive study of the possible security and privacy implications that clicks can have from a user perspective, analyzing what is shown to users and what actually happens after.
+The first comprehensive study of the possible ==security and privacy implications that clicks can have from a user perspective==, analyzing what is shown to users and what actually happens after.
 - Click-related issues are classified
 - Target websites are analyzed
 - A set of countermeasures is proposed